barrettotte/IBMi-Jupyter/README.md

 # IBMi-Jupyter

-Utility notebook for using Jupyter notebooks with IBMi basic reports and visualizations.
+Utility notebook for using Jupyter notebooks with IBMi for basic reports and visualizations.

 ## Example